 When executing a pull-up, your palms should face outward.
 In other words, your knuckles should face you.
 Additionally, the width of your grip should extend slightly past your shoulders.

 Use an underhand grip to do a chin-up.
 Underhand means your fingers or palms are facing you and the grip is the same width as your shoulders.

 Although these are the two most common grips, there are a couple more variations you can use such as the neutral grip.
 This is a chin-up grip in which the palms are facing one another.
 That’s ambitious for most of us to imagine, let alone accomplish.
-Nonetheless, continue reading to find out how to do a good pull-up and a chin-up.

 Both methods are made up of vertical movements, working out the back, biceps, and lats.
 Pull-ups also involve shoulder movements and adduction.